MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-evaluate-deploy.md

 - Route all traffic to that deployment
 - Output the link to view and test the deployment in the Azure AI Studio

-The deployment defines a build context (Dockerfile) that relies on the `requirement.txt` specified in our flow folder, and also sets our environment variables to the deployed environment, so we can be confident that our chat app application runs the same in a production environment as it did locally.
+The deployment defines a build context (Dockerfile) that relies on the `requirement.txt` specified in our flow folder, and also sets our environment variables to the deployed environment, so we can be confident that our chat app runs the same in a production environment as it did locally.

 ### Build context for the deployment (Dockerfile)